thautwarm/plfp/view-point-from-research-side/Lamu0.md

 `Lamu0` is a very simple and basic programming language, but the implementation in [plfp/lamu0](https://github.com/thautwarm/plfp/tree/master/lamu0) shows an approach to use Tagless Final to

 - handle the case that the order of interpretations is significant.
-- allow the composition of decoupled compiler phrases
+- allow the composition of decoupled compiler phases

 Given the grammar